MonsterGirl’s 150 Days of Classic Horror #102 The Masque of the Red Death 1964

 ‘through the complex changes in society surrounding traditional female roles using the ambivalence of the horror genre’ – Claudia Bunce

 The 1960s were plagued by controversy and convulsed with violence.
-Horror cinema with the exception of Hammer Studio and European filmmakers’ colorful pageantry of Gothic tales, and the colorful dreamlike poetry of Mario Bava, mainly transitioned from classical themes.
+Horror cinema, with the exception of Hammer Studio and European filmmakers’ colorful pageantry of Gothic tales, and the colorful dreamlike poetry of Mario Bava, mainly transitioned from classical themes.
 In the 1950s, B-horror movie narratives were concerned with outside hostile forces, alien invasions, and fear of nuclear war, but the new decade began to explore more interior horror that originated in the home and within ourselves.
 And many of these movies stand out as women-centric protagonists…

 “Widely interpreted as a pivotal moment in the horror genre.
 Suggestive that monstrosity must be defined as inherent to the bourgeois family structure rather than an arcane social aberration: the crimes of Norman Bates can be read as the consequence of the sexually active mother, not unlike Marian Crane.
 The film is profoundly subversive.” – source unknown

-The Italian movie industry of the 1960s saw a wave of Italian gothic chillers.
-Bava's Blood and Black Lace 1964 is best remembered as the first "˜Giallo' a particularly savage trademark of murder mysteries.
+The Italian movie industry of the 1960s saw a wave of gothic chillers.
+Bava’s Blood and Black Lace 1964, is best remembered as the first “˜Giallo,” a particularly savage trademark of murder mysteries.

-Riccardo Freda directed The Horrible Dr. Hichcock 1962 and The Ghost 1963, Margheriti's beautifully orchestrated, eerily atmospheric ghost story Castle of Blood and Ciano's Nightmare Castle 1965.
+Riccardo Freda directed The Horrible Dr. Hichcock 1962 and The Ghost 1963, Margheriti’s beautifully orchestrated, eerily atmospheric ghost story Castle of Blood, and Ciano’s Nightmare Castle 1965.
 All starring Barbara Steele.

 Roger Corman established himself as a successful director.
-Of course, maverick filmmaker Corman showered us with some of the best campy low budget sci-fi/horror films of the 1950s, and in the 60s we were reintroduced to the splendid Poe adaptations in a series of vivid films of glorious terror and dread, with Daniel Haller's gorgeous hallucinogenic art direction.
-These films are a series of Gothic masterpieces, – House of Usher 1960, Pit and the Pendulum 1961 and Masque of the Red Death 1964, featuring Hazel Court, another icon of 60s horror, who would command the screen with her fiery sensuality, flexing her bloodlust to offer herself up as Satan's bride in Red Death.
+Of course, maverick filmmaker Corman showered us with some of the best campy low-budget sci-fi/horror films of the 1950s, and in the 60s, we were reintroduced to the splendid Poe adaptations in a series of vivid films of glorious terror and dread, with Daniel Haller’s gorgeous hallucinogenic art direction.
+These films are a series of Gothic masterpieces, – House of Usher 1960, Pit and the Pendulum 1961 and Masque of the Red Death 1964, featuring Hazel Court, another icon of 60s horror, who would command the screen with her fiery sensuality, flexing her bloodlust to offer herself up as Satan’s bride in Red Death.

-Corman established himself as a successful director with his landscapes as Rodrick Usher says are a "˜feverish and deranged mind' with his colorful more substantial yet still low-budget homages to Poe's series of horror tales.
-With screenplays by Richard Matheson and cinematography by Floyd Crosby.
-Reaching its artistic peak with the Masque of the Red Death.
+Corman established himself as a successful director with his landscapes, as Rodrick Usher says, a “feverish and deranged mind’ with his colorful, more substantial yet still low-budget homages to Poe’s series of horror tales, with screenplays by Richard Matheson and cinematography by Floyd Crosby.
+It reached its artistic peak with the Masque of the Red Death.
 Many of the women in his Poe series feature a more incendiary female character.
-The horror genre especially from the 60s forward would prove to have more provocative roles for women since the femme fatale reigned during the time of film noir.
+The horror genre, especially from the 60s forward, would prove to have more provocative roles for women since the femme fatale reigned during the time of film noir.

 Instead of the restrained earlier decades, the 60s held up a mirror to the decade’s social turbulence and reflected back to us, with subversive storytelling, its edgy gore, and taboo-breaking narratives that fed a whole new audience who were hungry for more realistic and challenging scenarios.
 A new vanguard of filmmakers shattered traditional boundaries that restrained on-screen violence and sexuality.